 If your husband is still not swayed, Step Three, church involvement and discipline are a last effort.
 Hopefully, you have been working with a female mentor, women's group leader, or other church staff member in this process so she can help you find the right way to address your pastor.
 I recommend also involving the witness(es) from Step Two to help your pastor understand the situation if he's not already aware.

 If after pursuing these stages of intervention a person in sin still does not relent, Jesus tells us plainly that they should be treated as a "a pagan or a tax collector."
 As I mentioned before, the Greek words used here denote that this person might now to be viewed a "non-covenant person," or an outsider to the community of believers.

-But if you've come this far, the matter is between your husband and God now.
+And if you get this far in the process, the matter is between your husband and God.

 Educate Those Around You About Abuse

 This process could take months or years.
 Whatever the case, as you embark upon these intervention steps you may have to share what you have learned about emotional abuse with your mentors, witnesses, counselors, and even pastors.
 They may not be aware of what abuse is or how to spot it.

 And trust me, I know how crazy it sounds in our "divorce happy" culture to try to tell someone, "No, really, it's not me.
 It's him".

 But keep your head up.
 Keep walking rightly with God.
 Keep talking.
 Share blog posts, videos, books- whatever you think will help those around you understand what life is like for yourself and women like you.
 People will begin to notice and God will put the right people in your path who will believe you.
 Keep knocking- God is faithful to provide what you need.
 He loves you, and he loves your husband too.
 Trust Him to bring you through this in His way, in His time.

 Keep the faith sister- we are praying for you.